Maintain curated indexes

 - Are the context phrases still accurate?
 A note's role in the topic may have shifted since the phrase was written.

 - Are important notes missing?
-Compare the curated section against the generated section.
-Notes in the generated list but absent from the curated section are either: (a) not important enough to curate, which is fine, or (b) missing editorial placement, which should be fixed.
+Compare the curated entries against the tag's full membership from the listing above.
+Tagged notes absent from the index are either: (a) not important enough to curate, which is fine, or (b) missing editorial placement, which should be fixed.

 - Are there entries that no longer belong?
-A curated entry whose note has drifted away from the topic should be removed from the curated section (it stays in the generated section automatically).
+A curated entry whose note has drifted away from the topic should be removed (the note stays reachable through the build-time listing and the scoped query).

 3. Check for orphaned notes